alburezg/reproducible_code/README.md

 *Updated Feb 2022*

-1. Castro, A. and Alburez-Gutierrez, D. (accepted). *North and South: Naming practices and the hidden dimension of global disparities in knowledge production.* Proceedings of the National Academy of Sciences.
+Castro, A. and Alburez-Gutierrez, D. (accepted).
+"North and South: Naming practices and the hidden dimension of global disparities in knowledge production."
+Proceedings of the National Academy of Sciences.
 Temporary DOI:[MPIDR-WP-2021-014](https://doi.org/10.4054/MPIDR-WP-2021-014).

 **Reproducible code**: https://github.com/alburezg/naming_practices_pnas

-1. Williams, Iván and Diego Alburez-Gutierrez.
+Williams, Iván and Diego Alburez-Gutierrez.
 (2021) *DemoKin: An R package to estimate kinship networks in stable and non-stable populations*.

 **Reproducible code**: https://github.com/IvanWilli/DemoKin